Our Complete Packing List For India: Everything You Need For An Epic First Trip.

 If you have a universal adapter plug that is a great idea to bring, otherwise you can buy a wall plug at the airport or even a budget version at a convenience store or hole-in-the-wall type kiosk.

-Don’t stress about electronics in your packing list for India.
 The country is huge and you can buy a charger anywhere.

-What kind of shoes do I wear?
+What kind of shoes should I wear for travel in India?

-We take two pairs of shoes each in our travels.
-One pair of lightweight sneakers that we always wear for ‘travel-days’ (days we take a train or plane).
-And one pair of comfortable sandals.
+We take two pairs of shoes each in our travels: one pair of lightweight sneakers that we always wear for ‘travel-days’ (days we take a train or plane), and one pair of comfortable sandals.

-We all wear our sandals on a daily basis around India.
-(It can be done in jandals(!) but we really recommend some strong sandals that will keep you comfortable).
+It can be done in jandals(!) but we really recommend some strong sandals that will keep you comfortable.

 1. Patience: Be patient; have an open mind and accept that it’s all part of the adventure.